So you’ve decided that you want to save money on your reception and cater it …

 You’re engaged — congratulations!

 Now begins your however long journey of planning your dream wedding.
 If you’re one of the people smart enough to hire a professional wedding planner, then sit back, relax, and enjoy the ride until your big day.
 If you thought you could do the planning yourself, well then you’ve got some work to do.
+Obviously you’ll be looking for an amazing venue for your special day, but there are so many other little details that you will have to ensure are ready for the biggest day of your life.

 Not saying that it can’t be an enjoyable time, but there’s a lot that goes into planning a wedding and the more unconventional the wedding, the harder planning can be.
 Luckily, this blog post is dedicated to helping those who want a winter wedding.
 Use these tips (or don’t, it might just be food for thought) to plan and execute your special day.